Georgian Wineries & Tasting Rooms

 Ruispiri Cellar (Ruispiri Biodynamic Vineyard) is an organic, environmentally-friendly winery in Kakheti Region, Georgia where visitors can tour the all-natural vineyard and cellar, taste traditional food and wine, learn Georgian cooking traditions and enjoy panoramic mountain views.

 Sarajishvili Cognac Factory

-The oldest wine and brandy manufacturer was established in 1884 in Tbilisi.
-It is a pioneer of brandy production according to classic French cognac making technology.
-A unique spirit collection is stored in Sarajishvili spirit cellars, among which the oldest was distilled in 1893.
+This is the oldest wine and brandy manufacturer, established in Tbilisi in 1884.
+Sarajishvili are pioneers of making brandy according to classic French cognac-making technology.
+A unique collection of spirits is stored in the Sarajishvili cellars, the oldest of which was distilled in 1983.

 Zigfrid Wine Cellar

-This small family run wine cellar in the heart of Mtskheta is a great place not only to taste a perfect wine, but also to listen to some wonderful family stories and fairy tales.
+This small family-run cellar in the heart of Mtskheta is a great place not only to try some perfect wine, but also to listen to some wonderful family stories and tales.